(photo by Emily Bowling)

 Later in the year she returned to play at Kalamitsi Arts Festival in Crete, and headlined at Rockhampton Folk Festival in Gloucestershire.
 She continued to play regular London venues including the legendary 606 Club.
 At the lovely Green Note, she played a double bill with Nashville artist Mean Mary and has gone on to play other gigs with her.

-In 2016 Rebecca played her first gig at Glastonbury Festival on the Croissant Neuf stage in The Green Fields, and also played at Art in Action Festival in Oxfordshire.
+In Summer 2016 Rebecca played her first gig at Glastonbury Festival on the Croissant Neuf stage in The Green Fields, and also played at Art in Action Festival in Oxfordshire, followed by a concert in South West France.